 Ms. Sánchez, who is fluent in Spanish, has traveled and worked extensively in Europe, the Middle East, Asia, Oceania and Latin America.

-Ms. Sánchez is an alumna of Pepperdine University in Malibu, Calif., where she earned a bachelor’s degree in international business, with a minor in Spanish and Spanish literature, and an executive MBA degree from the Graziadio School of Business and Management.
+Ms. Sánchez is an alumna of Pepperdine University in Malibu, California where she earned an executive master’s degree in business administration and a bachelor’s degree in international business, with a minor in Spanish and Spanish literature.